gabrielsluz/mapless_transport/experiments_push/transportation_pose/lessons_capsule_reward.md

 - Avoid suicide
 Sometimes the penalty may be too high, making it attractive for the agent to suicide, receiving a smaller penalty.

+- Success Reward is important
+It is the long term goal.
+It should be balanced to make the long term goal important.